How to Grow Lilies

 Growing Lilies in containers

-After flowering, the container can be moved and left to overwinter in a suitable spot in the garden, with sun.
+Once it has finished flowering, move the container and let it overwinter in a suitable spot in the garden, with sun.
 Wet or waterlogged soil will threaten the viability of the bulb.
-If very wet winter conditions are threatened, either temporarily turn the container onto its side or bring under the eaves into the house rain shadow.
-Repot ever few years.
+Repot every few years.

 The Dreaded Lily beetle